RedFish/Memorable-Places/README.md

 # Memorable Places iOS Application

-This i0S 9 application is using Swift 2 (Xcode 7).
+This iOS 9 application is using Swift 2 (Xcode 7).
 It allows to save places by doing long press on a map.
 All places are stored in a table.

 The app uses :
 - Tab Bar Controller